CharaChorder/docs/docs/CharaChorder One.rst

 ``CharaChorder > Chording > Press Tolerance [ Use up/down arrow keys to adjust: 25ms ]``

-You can read an explanation on all of the settings on your CharaChorder device :doc:`here<Generative Text Menu (GTM)>`.
+You can read an explanation on all of the settings on your CharaChorder device :doc:`here<GenerativeTextMenu>`.

 Learning the Layout
 -------------------